🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 ⚠️ Absolute prohibitions

-To properly dilute your coffee without making a mess, you need a dedicated watering can.
-Our Matte Black model stays true to the "Coffee" theme while being ultra-practical.
+To properly dilute your coffee without spilling it everywhere, you need a dedicated watering can.
+Our Matte Black model stays within the "Coffee" theme while being ultra-practical.

 • Design: A deep, elegant and modern black.

-The wet powder that remains in the filter is very different from the liquid.
-It is nitrogen-rich organic matter.
+The wet powder remaining in the filter is very different from the liquid.
+It is organic matter rich in nitrogen.

 Coffee grounds used as fertilizer